Criminal Justice (Public Order) Act 1994

-The Criminal Justice (Public Order) Act 1994 is legislation that covers public order offences in the Republic of Ireland.
-It is the main legislation on the matter of public order.

-It deals with how people behave in public places and provides for crowd control at public events.
+The Criminal Justice (Public Order) Act 1994 is legislation that covers public order offences in Ireland.
+It is the main legislation on the matter of public order, deals with how people behave in public places and provides for crowd control at public events.

 Gardaí have powers to arrest people without warrant for most offences under the act.
-In particular if a Garda suspects someone of committing a public order offence they may ask the person for their name and address and if the person refuses they can be arrested without warrant.
+In particular, someone suspected of committing a public order offence may be asked their name and address, and arrested without warrant upon refusal.

 Offences

 Intoxication in a public place

 Intoxication in a public place is an offence under section 4 of the act.
 If a Garda suspects a person of being intoxicated they can confiscate any intoxicating substance from them.

 The penalty is either a fixed charge of €100 or a maximum class E fine of €500 if the Gardaí decide to prosecute and there is a conviction.

 Disorderly conduct in a public place

 It is an offence to engage in offensive conduct between the hours of midnight and 7am or at any time if a Garda asks you to.

 Offensive behaviour is unreasonable behaviour likely to cause serious offence or annoyance to other people.
 This is to deal with disorderly behaviour that falls short of threatening behaviour but which could still adversely affect people's lives.

 An example is people shouting loudly after leaving a night club, which could annoy local residents.

 The penalty for this is either a fixed charge fine of €140 or the maximum class D fine if the Gardaí prosecute and there is a conviction.

 A person must give their name and address when asked for them if they want this offence treated as a fixed charge offence.
 Someone who doesn't give their name and address can be arrested without warrant and convicted of a summary offence for which the maximum fine is a class C fine.